-On top of all the exceptional preparation our client teams deliver during the Targeting and Preparation stages of our five-step career change system, in the Market Access step, first we help clients greatly expand their networks mainly on LinkedIn by merging their network with ours and then we teach clients how to continually and effectively mine this “mother of all networks”.
+On top of all the exceptional preparation our client teams deliver during the Targeting and Preparation stages of our five-step career change system, in the Market Access step, first we help clients greatly expand their networks on LinkedIn and then we teach clients how to continually and effectively mine this “mother of all networks”.
 Second, we educate our clients on how to build relationships and gain internal or at any rate trusted advocates at targeted employers who are in a position to make the introduction.

 In fact, there are multiple “back doors” to gain these fortuitous introductions and we help clients find and use them.
 In some cases, employers actually create roles for our clients because they see the potential benefits that will accrue if they do—thanks to the excellent packaging and interview preparation our clients enjoy.
 Third, we support our clients with research from our extensive data resources so that they go to each meeting armed with the foreknowledge required to be perceived as the best candidate.

 So it is no wonder that satisfied clients summarize their Barrett Group experiences like this excerpt from a recent success study interview: